qualityshepherd/brine/assets/posts/southern_coast.md

 No undead haunt this isle, despite its name.
 Pirates spread that tale to protect their buried treasures, though the white-skinned corpses of unwary berry-seekers certainly helped sell the story.
 The occasional silver coin in the tide only strengthens local beliefs.

-**Treasure Seekers**
-Referenced in Ida's diary [0209], the Bone Tree stands on the southeastern shore, a landmark well-known to mainland fishermen.
-Twice daily--as the tide retreats at dawn and dusk--stone steps emerge at the tree's base, leading into the depths.
-The treasure chest lies buried in a narrow crevice formed by two massive boulders, making excavation particularly challenging in the confined space.
-Time is of the essence: you have less than two hours to dig before the rising waters reclaim the site, burying the treasure once more beneath the waves.
+Ida's diary [0209] speaks of the Bone Tree, a landmark familiar to mainland fishermen.
+Twice daily, as the tide retreats, stone steps emerge at its base, a path leading down into the depths.
+A chest lies hidden within a crevice formed by two massive boulders, a prize offered only to those swift enough to claim it before the relentless tide returns.

 **0502 Prophet for Profit** A makeshift shrine overlooks the coast where Tulver Witherspoon washed ashore.
 After being dead for nine minutes, he awoke a changed man; referring to himself as "The River" and speaking of divine currents.
 His growing congregation of 42 followers camps nearby--seventeen wear the silver anchor of true believers.
 They will fight to the death for him.